Nagios World Conference 2025 Sessions

 Partner Marketing Manager, Nagios

-Gain an overview of the partner portal and how partners can benefit from the sales and marketing tool kit and use it in their own campaigns.
-Additionally, learn how partners can benefit from monthly partner webinars, our YouTube channel content, case studies, and more.
+Overview of the partner portal and how partners can benefit from the sales and marketing tool kit and use it in their campaigns.
+Also, add how they can benefit from monthly partner webinars, our YouTube channel content, case studies, and more.